AxisCommunications/signed-video-framework/feature-description.md

 In brief, the principle of signing documents is used, that is, collect information and sign the information using a Private encryption key.
 Then, packetize the produced signature together with some additional information.
 For validation, the user can then verify the information by using the signature and the corresponding Public key.

-On a high level, *Signed Video* hashes encoded video frames and on a regular basis creates a document representing these hashes and signs that document.
-This signature, together with the document, is added to the video using Supplementary Enhancement Information (SEI) frames.
+On a high level, *Signed Video* hashes encoded video frames and on a regular basis creates a `document` representing these hashes and signs that `document`.
+This signature, together with the `document`, is added to the video using Supplementary Enhancement Information (SEI) frames.

 ## Limitations and properties
 *Signed Video* is currently only available for the video codec formats H264 and H265.
 Therefore, most of the description uses the Network Abstraction Layer (NAL) concept.
 Note that raw videos are not supported.